ruweholyghostchurchea/RuweHolyGhostChurch/replit.md

 - **Django Extensions**: Enhanced management commands (implied)

 The system is architected for scalability with clear separation of concerns, modular app structure, and extensible design patterns that allow for easy feature additions and customizations.

+# Recent Changes (October 2025)

+## Multi-Subdomain Architecture Implementation
+- **Subdomain Middleware**: Created custom middleware to detect and route requests based on subdomain
+- **URL Configurations**: Separate URL routing for cms, members, and public subdomains
+- **New Django Apps**:
+  - `members_portal`: Foundation for member self-service features (templates to be built)
+  - `public_site`: Foundation for public website (templates to be built)

+## User-Member Integration
+- **OneToOne Relationship**: Linked Django's built-in User model with the Members model
+- **Signal-Based Auto-Sync**:
+  - Creating a superuser automatically creates a Member profile
+  - Registering a Member automatically creates a User account for portal access
+  - Prevents infinite loops and DoesNotExist exceptions using hasattr() guards
+- **Migration**: Applied migration to add user field to Members model

+## Security Enhancements
+- **Environment-Based ALLOWED_HOSTS**: Wildcard only enabled in DEBUG mode
+- **Session Configuration**: Updated for cross-subdomain session management
+- **Production Ready**: Settings configured for production deployment with proper security headers